solita/solita.github.com/_posts/2021-12-22-can-you-keep-a-secret.md

 git update-index --skip-worktree .../Secrets.xcconfig
 ```

 This way git will always consider this file to be up to date and so it ignores changes made to it.
-One caveat of this approach is that if changes have been made to the file, git will not allow you to switch branches.
+One caveat of this approach is that if changes have been made to the file, git will not allow you to switch branches locally.
+You would have to either reverse the command above or discard changes made to the file in order to switch branches.
 Depending on the way git branches are used in your project this might be a bit of a show stopper.

 In the xcconfig file we can store the secrets like so: